 Chocolate Peanut Butter Cups are easy, so delicious and taste better than the store-bought version!

-Mine are made with dark chocolate and creamy peanut butter.
+These are gluten-free and made with dark chocolate and all-natural creamy peanut butter.
 The best part about this recipe is that you know you are eating just 5 quality ingredients that are natural.

 Well, actually the best part is eating them!